anusii/solidpod/.github/pull_request_template.md

 Flutter Style Guide: https://survivor.togaware.com/gnulinux/flutter-style.html

+- [ ] Screenshots included in linked issue
 - [ ] Changes adhere to the team style and coding guideline
 - [ ] No confidential information
 - [ ] No duplicated content